ndrewtl/airspace-jekyll/_posts/2017-02-08-funandloops.md

 ```

 <img src="{{ site.baseurl }}/img/gg_scatter3.png" alt="Img" style="width: 600px;"/>

-Figure 1.
+<p>Figure 1.
 Population trends of Griffon vulture in Croatia and Italy from 1970 to 2014.
-Data points represent raw data with a linear model fit and 95% confidence intervals.
+Data points represent raw data with a linear model fit and 95% confidence intervals.</p>

 <b>Now we can make the same plot, but this time instead of all the code, we can just add `+ theme_my_own()`.
 Try changing the colours we use in the plot - where it says `"#EE7600", "#00868B"`, you need to add in the code for colours of your choice.
 TIP: Check out our <a href="">data visualisation tutorial</a> that includes instructions on how to install Colourpicker - Colourpicker is an addin for RStudio that saves you time from googling colour codes.</b>